ilri/rmg-dataportal-migration/README.md

-# ILRI Data Portal to Dataverse
+# ILRI Data Portal Migration
 A workflow using [ckanapi-exporter](https://github.com/ckan/ckanapi-exporter) to export metadata from ILRI's CKAN Data Portal to CSV for migration to other data repositories.

 ## Setup